ray2g/vcall_biodata/README.md

 # Vcall-pipeline - Docker Image
-A variant calling pipeline based on GATK v4.1.7.0- docker image
+A variant calling pipeline based on GATK v4.1.7.0 - docker image.
+Prepared to be deployed in an HPC using Slurm and Shifter.

 ### How to run